MichaelCurrin/dev-cheatsheets/cheatsheets/jekyll/tips.md

 ## Custom robots

-If you not using SEO tag
+If you use the Jekyll Sitemap plugin, you will automatically get a robots file on both prod and dev build.

-The layout must be null otherwise it will use default.
+You can create a custom file.
+The layout must be null otherwise it will use default layout with too much HTML.

 ```markdown
 ---